yannramusat/DTGraph/README.md

 The **DTGraph** library is a generic framework for transforming property graphs.
 Transformations are written in our own declarative rule-based DSL (Domain Specific Language) and are compiled into efficient and scalable openCypher scripts.
-It supports a wide range of openCypher's compatible backends.
+This library supports a wide range of openCypher's compatible backends.

 ## Installation